netdata/netdata/docs/netdata-agent/sizing-netdata-agents/README.md

 5. **Streaming Protocol**

-   The streaming protocol of Netdata allows minimizing the resources consumed on production systems by delegating features of to other Netdata Agents (Parents), without compromising monitoring fidelity or responsiveness, enabling the creation of a highly distributed observability platform.
+   The streaming protocol of Netdata allows minimizing the resources consumed on production systems by delegating features to other Netdata Agents (Parents), without compromising monitoring fidelity or responsiveness, enabling the creation of a highly distributed observability platform.